Independent candidate appeals ruling to remove her from race

 Staff working for Republican Congressman Scott Taylor had collected many of those signatures.
 The Republican effort has been widely seen as a strategy to split the Democrat vote in coastal Virginia’s competitive 2nd District.

 Brown is a former Democrat.
-Virginia’s Democratic Party sued to remove her from the ballot.
-They said Brown would siphon votes from Democrat Elaine Luria.
+Virginia’s Democratic Party sued to remove her from the ballot, saying Brown would siphon votes from Democrat Elaine Luria.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.